 Archbishop Benson CoE Primary School is a Church of England school, therefore Religious Education must be taught in accordance with the Trust Deed and should reflect the rites, practices and beliefs of the Church of England.
 The governing board is responsible for the subject in the school.
 This is delegated to the Headteacher and the Religious Education subject leader on a daily basis.
-Following the Diocese of Truro advice for Religious Education, and the Statement of Entitlement 2016, teaching about the Christian faith will take up no less than 60% of RE curriculum time and will use materials that will encourage theological literacy such as "Understanding Christianity"..
-For the teaching and learning about other World Faiths the school will follow the locally agreed syllabus.
+Following the Diocese of Truro advice for Religious Education, and the Statement of Entitlement 2016, teaching about the Christian faith will take up no less than 50% of RE curriculum time.
+We will use materials that will encourage theological literacy such as "Understanding Christianity".
+For the teaching and learning about other World Faiths the school will follow the Cornwall Agreed Syllabus 2020-2025.